Copyright © 2012 William Pitcock <email@example.com>

 Unlimited redistribution and modification of this document is allowed provided that the above copyright notice and this permission notice remains intact.

-When requested, the multi-prefix client capability will cause the IRC server to send all possible prefixes which apply to a user in NAMES and WHO output.
+When requested, the multi-prefix client capability will cause the IRC server to send all possible prefixes which apply to a user in NAMES, WHO and WHOIS output.

 These prefixes MUST be in order of ‘rank’, from highest to lowest.